mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ## Background in behavioral and cognitive science

-I have also extensive experience with experiment design and statistical inference in behavioral science.
-In my master's research I conducted on an experimental investigation on the mental representation on textual narratives.
-In my visit to UC Berkeley's Concepts and Cognition Lab, I have conducted research on the cognitive science of explanations.
-I have also taught introductory statistics courses for psychology students that included descriptive and inferential statistical methods.
+I have also extensive experience with experiment design and statistical inference in **cognitive science**.
+In my master's research I conducted on an experimental investigation on the **mental representations of textual narratives**.
+In my research visit to **UC Berkeley's Concepts and Cognition Lab**, I have conducted research on the **cognitive science of explanations**.
+I have also taught introductory statistics courses for psychology students that included **descriptive and inferential statistical methods** for social sciences.

 Images courtesy of BAM Research Group.